jorbDehmel/oak/README.md

 }
 ```

-As of version 0.0.4, you must manually instantiate all associated methods for a generic struct in addition to their definitions.

 Generic enumerations are defined exactly like structs (see later for more information on enumerations).
+See later in this document for more about instantiating generic structs and the `needs` block.

 ## Acorn